9 Gardening Apps You Need to Download Right Now

-With Garden Compass, simply take a photo of a plant, pest, or disease to identify it.
-The app has a "follow" feature where you can track your favorite plant breeds, and your newsfeed will be filled with updates about the plants you follow.
+Use Garden Compass by taking a photo of a plant, pest, or disease to identify it.
+The app has a "follow" feature where you can track your favorite plant breeds, filling your newsfeed with updates about the plants you follow.
 You can also live-chat with an expert if you have specific gardening questions.

 MyGarden is a social network for green thumbs.
 The app lets users keep track of their plants while also checking out friends' plants.
 You can also update your status if your garden has a milestone (or 10)!